thosgood/this-weeks-finds/markdown/201-250/week202.md

 For example, the discrete spectrum of the harmonic oscillator Hamiltonian can be traced back to the discreteness of finite sets!
-The commutation relations between annihilation and creation operators boil down to a very simple fact: there\'s one more way to put a ball in a box and then take one out, than to take one out and then put one in.
+The commutation relations between annihilation and creation operators boil down to a very simple fact: there's one more way to put a ball in a box and then take one out, than to take one out and then put one in.
 Even better, the whole theory of Feynman diagrams gets a simple combinatorial interpretation.
-But for this, one really needs to go beyond structure types and work with a generalization called \"stuff types\".
+But for this, one really needs to go beyond structure types and work with a generalization called "stuff types".

-I\'ve been thinking about this business for a while now, so last fall I decided to start giving a year-long course on categorification and quantization.
+I've been thinking about this business for a while now, so last fall I decided to start giving a year-long course on categorification and quantization.
 The idea is to explain bunches of quantum theory, quantum field theory and combinatorics all from this new point of view.
-It\'s fun!
+It's fun!
 Derek Wise has been scanning in his notes, and a bunch of people have been putting their homework online.
 So, you can follow along if you
 want: